 Nanoose Bay Elementary uses Moorecroft Regional Park as a prime location for many class field trips.
-Each time I joined one of these excursions as a parent chaperone, I would say to my child “Do you know how lucky you are?”.
+Each time I joined one of these excursions as a parent chaperone, I would tell my child, “Do you know how lucky you are?”.

-The class would walk the trails to try and spot owls, eagles and many other birds.
-They would climb the rocks and draw pictures of the beautiful ocean scenery and search for butterflies in the rocky knolls.
-And, of course, beachcombing for little crabs and other sea creatures was ever the popular sport followed by squeals of delight when found.
-The day would end with a picnic in the meadow under the shade of arbutus, oak and maple trees while watching dragonflies flit about.
+The kids walk the trails to try and spot owls, eagles and many other birds.
+They climb the rocks, draw pictures of the ocean scenery, and search for butterflies in the rocky knolls.
+And, of course, beachcombing for crabs and other sea creatures is the most popular activity.
+The day ends with a picnic in the meadow under the shade of arbutus, oak and maple trees while watching dragonflies flit about.

 A Bit of History

 In partnership with The Nature Trust of BC, the Regional District of Nanaimo (RDN) acquired Moorecrfot Regional Park in 2011 from the United Church of Canada.
-Prior to that time, it was operated as a camp by both the United Church as well as its original owner, Miss Gertrude Moore.
+Before that time, it was known to most locals as Camp Moorecroft.
+The United Church and its original owner, Miss Gertrude Moore, operated the camp.

-Miss Moore, originally from Toronto, came out west in 1927 to become a PE director at the Vancouver Y.M.C.A. and was later in charge of women’s physical education at UBC.
-It was during her time at UBC that Moore also purchased and operated a girls camp in Nanoose Bay.
-The camp was named Moorecroft after her family’s homestead in Ontario.
+Originally from Toronto, Miss Moore came out west in 1927 to become a PE director at the Vancouver YMCA.
+She was later in charge of women's physical education at UBC.
+While at UBC, Moore also purchased and operated a girl's camp in Nanoose Bay.
+The camp was named Moorecroft after her family's homestead in Ontario.

 Moore operated the all-girls camp for 20 successful years.
-By the end of summer 1954, Moore’s health was beginning to fail.
+By the end of the summer of 1954, Moore's health was beginning to fail.
 She decided to contact Rev. Moses to discuss the future of her property.
-In 1955 the United Church of Canada bought the property and “Camp Moorecroft” ran first as a summer camp, then as a year-round camp for retreats, schools and community groups.
+In 1955, the United Church of Canada bought the property and ran it as a summer camp.
+A few years later, it ran as a year-round camp for retreats, schools and community groups.

-Of the 27 buildings that made up Camp Moorecroft, today, all that’s left is the boathouse; and, of course, a beautiful 35-hectare oceanfront park for all to enjoy.
+Of the 27 buildings that originally made up Camp Moorecroft, today, all that's left is the boathouse and a beautiful 35-hectare oceanfront park for all to enjoy.

-For a deep dive into the history of Moorecroft, I encourage you to read:
+For a deep dive into the history of Moorecroft Regional Park, I encourage you to read:

 Highlights of Moorecroft Regional Park

-The park is popular for many active and passive outdoor recreational activities ranging from walking and nature appreciation to paddling, hiking, and scuba diving.
+The park is popular for many outdoor recreational activities ranging from walking and nature appreciation to paddling, hiking, and scuba diving.

-Here are a few not to be missed spots and activities:
+Here are a few not-to-be-missed spots and activities within the park.

-Vesper Point – a beautiful trail leads out this rocky point giving you an unobstructed view of the snow-capped coastal mountains.
-During spring the trees lining the trail are in bloom, adding even more to your surroundings.
+Vesper Point – a beautiful trail leads out this rocky point, giving you an unobstructed view of the snow-capped coastal mountains.
+During spring, the trees bloom with delicate white flowers, adding even more to your surroundings.

-Cook’s Point – Follow the rocky beach out past the boathouse building to find the perfect spot to look out over Second Bay, and…watch the world go by.
-Often you’ll see Great Blue Heron perched way out on the rocks in front of Second Bay.
+Cook's Point – Follow the rocky beach past the boathouse building to find the perfect spot to look out over Second Bay, and watch the world go by.
+You'll often see a Great Blue Heron perched on the rocks in front of Second Bay.

 Wildlife Viewing – The park provides habitat for many species.
-Common species include Eagles, Blacktail deer, hummingbirds, Heron, ducks and other waterfowl.
-Out on the ocean, it’s not uncommon to see harbour seals and sea lions as well.
+A few more common species include Eagles, Blacktail deer, hummingbirds, Heron, ducks and other waterfowl.
+It's not uncommon to see harbour seals and sea lions out on the ocean.

-The Meadow – provides a lovely spot to picnic.
-There are 3-4 picnic benches available, but it’s also a great spot for a large blanket, and the perfect space to play field games.
+The Meadow – This area provides a lovely spot to picnic.
+There are 3 to 4 picnic benches available, but the large grassy meadow is also great for a large blanket, or perhaps a field game.

-Skipsey Lake – Follow the trail to this small lake (more of a swampy pond) and you may find a few of Moorecrofts rare species: the Northern Red-Legged Frog and the Western Painted Turtle.
-Look in the water and you’ll most definitely see a few salamanders.
+Skipsey Lake – Follow the trail to this small lake (more of a swampy pond), and you may find a few of Moorecrofts rare species: the Northern Red-Legged Frog and the Western Painted Turtle.
+Look in the water, and you will see a few salamanders.

-Walk the Trails – Each time I go to Moorecroft Regional Park I seem to discover something new (and I have been there a lot).
-So enjoy the many stroller-friendly paths the park provides to see what you can see!
+Walk the Trails – Each time I go to Moorecroft Regional Park, I discover something new (and I have been there a lot).
+Enjoy the many stroller-friendly paths to see what you can find!

 Getting There